qor/publish/README.md

 ## Publish

-Publish allow user update a resource but do not show the change in website until it is get "published" for [GORM-backend](https://github.com/jinzhu/gorm) models
+The Publish Plugin decouples the timing of data updates in the QOR Admin interface from the display of data on the frontend of the website which QOR Admin is backing.
+A [GORM-backend](https://github.com/jinzhu/gorm) model can be withheld from frontend display until it is "published".

 [![GoDoc](https://godoc.org/github.com/qor/publish?status.svg)](https://godoc.org/github.com/qor/publish)

 ## Usage

-Embed `publish.Status` as anonymous field in your model to get the publish feature
+Embed `publish.Status` as an anonymous field in your model to apply the Publish feature.

 ```go
 type Product struct {